VilMe/URL-shortener/README.md

 # URL-shortener

-Use to shorten long URLs you want to share
+Use cutt.ly to shorten long URLs you want to share